Younes-Alaoui-Ismaili/IOT-Greenhouse/README.md

 # README for IoT-based Smart Mini Greenhouse

 ## Overview
+# README for IoT-based Smart Mini Greenhouse

+## Overview

+This project is developed and maintained by IoT-Experts as part of a professional contract under Canadian law.
+It adheres to advanced architectural software principles, showcasing our expertise in scalable IoT solutions for agricultural applications.

+...

+## Installation et Configuration

+### 1. Prérequis

+Assurez-vous d’avoir les outils suivants installés sur votre système :
+...

+(suite des instructions détaillées que j'ai données)

+---

+## Architectural Diagram

+Below is a high-level architectural overview of the Smart Greenhouse system:

+...

 This project is developed and maintained by IoT-Experts as part of a professional contract under Canadian law.
 It adheres to advanced architectural software principles, showcasing our expertise in scalable IoT solutions for agricultural applications.